Freddie Freeman Player Props: Dodgers vs. Mets

 Freddie Freeman At The Plate

-- Freeman has an OPS of .966, fueled by an OBP of .429 to go with a slugging percentage of .537.
-All three of those stats are best among Los Angeles hitters this season.
+- Freeman has an OPS of .936, fueled by an OBP of .415 to go with a slugging percentage of .521.
+All three of those stats rank first among Los Angeles hitters this season.

-- Among qualifying hitters in MLB action, he ranks 15th in batting average, 18th in on-base percentage, and 34th in slugging.
+- He ranks 17th in batting average, 20th in on base percentage, and 40th in slugging among the qualified hitters in MLB.

+- Freeman enters this game on a four-game hitting streak.
+Over the course of his last games, he's hitting .300 with two homers.

-- In 17 games played this season, he has gone deep in two of them.
+- He has homered in two of 18 games played this season, and in 3.7% of his plate appearances.

-- In four games this year, Freeman has picked up an RBI, with more than one RBI once.
+- Freeman has driven in a run in five games this year (27.8%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.